 Who May Borrow Objects:

 This collection is available for use by Alaska teachers, students, librarians, home schoolers, and museums.
 Objects will not be shipped out-of-state.

 Duration of Loans:

 Loan items may be reserved for a full two weeks of use.
 (An additional two weeks are factored in for shipping and handling; consequently, objects are often out of the Museum for up to a month.)
 Special arrangements for longer loans can be made during the summer months when requests are at a minimum, or loans may be extended under certain circumstances and if no other requests are pending.

 Number of Objects per Loan:

 Fees and Shipping:

-There are no fees for this service; however if the materials must be mailed, the borrower is responsible for the return shipping costs.
+There are no fees for this service; however if the materials must be mailed, the borrower is responsible for all shipping costs.
 The borrower should return the hands-on loan materials in the original shipping box with the same insurance coverage (an insurance value of $200.00 per package) and shipping and handling specifications used (or requested) by the museum.

 Users are requested to publicly acknowledge the Sheldon Jackson Museumsí Hands-on Loan program.
 When the objects are introduced to a class, the museumsí program should be mentioned.
 If exhibited, a label stating that the pieces are from the Sheldon Jackson Museum's Hands-on Loan program should be included.